1. The Colleges

 The second section is the walled garden, which comprises rectangular botanical family borders first laid out in 1884; one of the newest additions is the Medical Plant collection, grouped according to which part of the body the plants act on, and containing plants which are used in the treatment of conditions ranging from heart arrhythmias to cancer.

-The third section, 'Outside the Walled Gardens', contains Water and Rock Gardens, Herbaceous and Autumn Borders, and Vegetable Beds.
+The third section is the Lower Garden and contains Water and Rock Gardens, Herbaceous and Autumn Borders, and Vegetable Beds.
 A relaxing and educational day out.

 where?
 The University of Oxford Botanic Garden, Rose Lane, Oxford OX1 4AZ.
 T 01865 286690